 How Red Flag Alert Indicates the Likelihood of Businesses Being a Growth Company

 Using Red Flag Alert data and unique health ratings, they show the likelihood of businesses being a growth company.
 A company that is designated as 1 Red Flag is 60.14% less likely to be a growth company rather than a company with a Bronze, Silver or Gold designation.

-However, companies with a Silver designation is 19.48% more likely to be a growth company rather than a company with 1 Red Flag rating.
+Companies with a Silver designation are 19.48% more likely to be a growth company rather than a company with 1 Red Flag rating.

-Similary, companies designated as Sliver is 27.83% more likely to be a growth company than a company with an Amber rating.
+Similary, companies designated as Sliver is 27.83% more likely to be a growth company than a company with a lower rating.

 On the ninth day of Christmas Red Flag Alert gave to me …

 The Data That Tells Us Which Sectors Are Most Likely to Grow

 Data from Red Flag Alert’s data scientists tells us which sectors are more likely to grow.
 For example, companies within the information/communication sector is 11.35% more likely to be a growth company than a company in all other sectors.